-In terms of the outlook for domestic inflation, the probability of core inflation excluding indirect tax effects capturing persistent trends rising above 3 percent had increased.
-However, loose monetary conditions in the euro area might remain for a longer period of time.
+In terms of the outlook for domestic inflation, the probability of core inflation excluding indirect tax effects capturing persistent trends rising above 3 percent had increased, while loose monetary conditions in the euro area might remain for a longer period of time.
 The main factor among these, determining the MNB's monetary policy decisions, was developments in persistent domestic inflationary trends.

 The Monetary Council was prepared for the gradual and cautious normalisation of monetary policy, which would begin with the modification of unconventional instruments.
 Consistent with the instrument strategy adopted by the Council, looking ahead, the Bank would adjust monetary conditions by creating an optimal combination of two of its instruments: the stock of swap instruments providing forint liquidity and the interest rate corridor.
-As part of the fine-tuning of unconventional policy instruments affecting long-term yields, mortgage bond purchases would end, and the monetary policy IRS instrument would be phased out by the end of 2018.
-In addition, the Funding for Growth Scheme Fix would be launched with a total amount of HUF 1,000 billion in January 2019 to raise the proportion of long-term, fixed-rate lending.
+In addition, the Funding for Growth Scheme Fix had been launched with a total amount of HUF 1,000 billion in January 2019 to raise the proportion of long-term, fixed-rate lending.
 The MNB would sterilise the liquidity provided under this programme by a preferential deposit facility bearing interest at the central bank base rate.